NEVINSON PRADEEP SAM D.O.

 About NEVINSON SAM

-This page provides the complete NPI Profile along with additional information for Nevinson Sam, a provider established in Edmond, Oklahoma with a medical specialization in Anesthesiology, focusing in pain medicine and more than 12 years of experience.
+This page provides the complete NPI Profile along with additional information for Nevinson Sam, a provider established in Oklahoma City, Oklahoma with a medical specialization in Anesthesiology, focusing in pain medicine and more than 12 years of experience.
 He graduated from William Carey University College Of Osteopathic Medicine in 2014.
 The healthcare provider is registered in the NPI registry with number 1497169213 assigned on June 2014.
 The practitioner's primary taxonomy code is 207LP2900X with license number 6588 (OK).
-The provider is registered as an individual and his NPI record was last updated 6 years ago.
+The provider is registered as an individual and his NPI record was last updated January 2026.

 NPI